schlotg/node-aws-deploy/README.md

     {"type":"development", "listensTo": "develop", "deploy":true}

 Where type, is the instance type.
-The name only matters in that it should make sense to you and this instance will communicate with others of the same type.
+The name only matters in that it should make sense to you and this instance will communicate with others of the same type and it can be used to select command line params out of the 'commandArguments' field.
 The
-ListensTo field specifies which branch of your repository it should listen to and automatically pull from when it sees changes.
+'ListensTo' field specifies which branch of your repository it should listen to and automatically pull from when it sees changes.
 When deploy is set to true:

 1. The node-aws-deploy server is started and listening for /pull, /restart, and rebuild